GLOBAL MARKETS-Trump travel curbs weaken stocks, dollar vs yen

 By Herbert Lash

-NEW YORK, Jan 30 Major world equity markets fell on Monday and the dollar slipped against the safe-haven yen after new U.S. immigration curbs stirred concerns about the impact of U.S. President Donald Trump's policies on global trade and the economy.
+NEW YORK, Jan 30 Equity markets fell across the world on Monday and the dollar slipped against the safe-haven yen after immigration curbs introduced by Donald Trump stirred concerns about the impact of the U.S. president's policies on global trade and the economy.

-Stocks fell about 1 percent each on Wall Street and in Europe after Trump's executive order on Friday, to bar Syrian refugees and suspend travel to the United States from seven countries, put the spotlight back on his protectionist bent.
+Stocks fell about 1 percent on Wall Street and Europe after Trump's executive orders on Friday to bar Syrian refugees and suspend travel to the United States from seven countries put the spotlight back on his protectionist bent.

-The dollar fell against the yen as investors sought the traditional security of the Japanese currency, and gold edged higher amid heightened political uncertainty.
-Spot gold rose 0.61 percent to $1,195.70 an ounce, while the dollar slipped 1.26 percent to 113.61 yen.
+The dollar fell against the yen as investors sought the traditional security of the Japanese currency and gold edged higher amid the heightened political uncertainty.
+Spot gold rose 0.73 percent to $1,197.10 an ounce, while the dollar slipped 1.03 percent to 113.87 yen.

-The negative reaction to Trump's orders put the key U.S. stock indexes on course for their worst day in more than three months.
+The negative reaction to Trump's orders put Wall Street's main indexes on course for their worst day in more than three months.

-The CBOE Volatility index, known as Wall Street's "fear gauge," rose 1.8 points to 12.38 from multi-year lows.
+The CBOE Volatility index rose 16.4 percent from multi-year lows though the index, known as Wall Street's "fear gauge," only rose to a one-week high.

-Investor enthusiasm over expectations of a pro-business Trump agenda, especially tax and regulatory reforms, had spurred an equity rally, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.
+Investor enthusiasm over expectations of a pro-business Trump agenda, especially tax and regulatory reform, had spurred a rally on equity markets, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-The euro fell to an 11-day low against the dollar after the release of German inflation data that was slightly weaker than expected.
-But the euro rebounded as investors reassessed consumer prices hitting the highest in three-and-a-half years.
+The euro slipped to a 11-day low against the dollar after German inflation data came in slightly weaker than expected and took some pressure off the European Central Bank to wind down its stimulus program.

 U.S. Treasuries were little changed ahead of policy meetings of the U.S. Federal Reserve on Tuesday and Wednesday and a heavy week of data that culminates with Friday's jobs report for January.

-Germany's 10-year yields dipped as low as 0.436 percent on the inflation number.
+Germany's 10-year yields dipped to 0.44 percent after inflation hit a 3 1/2-year high but, at 1.9 percent on the year, slightly undershot forecasts.

-Oil prices fell as news of another weekly increase in U.S. drilling activity spread concern over rising output, just as many of the world's oil producers attempt to comply with a deal to pump less to try to prop up prices.
+Oil prices fell as news of another weekly increase in U.S. drilling activity spread concern over rising output just as many of the world's oil producers are trying to comply with a deal to pump less to try to prop up prices.

 The number of active U.S. oil rigs rose to the highest since November 2015 last week, according to Baker Hughes data, showing drillers are taking advantage of oil prices above $50 a barrel.

-Global benchmark Brent crude oil prices were down 23 cents at $55.29 a barrel, while U.S. crude futures traded down 50 cents at $52.67.
-(Editing by Nick Zieminski and Bernadette Baum)
+Global benchmark Brent crude oil prices were down 37 cents at $55.15 a barrel, while U.S. crude futures traded down 59 cents at $52.58.
+(Reporting by Herbert Lash; Editing by Nick Zieminski)

 * Goldman warns of price slump from 2018 as production rises (Tweaks lead, updates prices)